ATG VEGETABLE OIL CONVERSION SYSTEM

 The main components are

-• Controller with LED-display
+• Rotary switch with LED-display

 • Electric switching unit for tank switching